darkrelics/eidolon-engine/documentation/schema.md

 - `Narrative` (STRING): Story text shown when this choice is made (enriches segment history)
 - `NextSegmentID` (STRING): UUID of the segment to transition to when this option is chosen

-**Note:** Decision segments are purely narrative.
+**Note:** Decision segments present player choices without mechanics.
 They contain NO Difficulty ratings, skill checks, or mechanical calculations.
 All game mechanics belong in mechanical segments.

 **Combat Structure:**
 The Combat map contains: